-The fair value of the warrants, issued in connection with the October 2015 and April 2016 common stock offerings deemed to be derivative instruments due to the put feature on the warrants, was determined using the Black-Scholes option pricing model, deemed to be an appropriate model due to the terms of the warrants issued, including a fixed term and exercise price.
+The fair value of the warrants, issued in connection with the October 2015, April 2016 and April 2017 common stock offerings and deemed to be derivative instruments due to certain contingent put feature, was determined using the Black-Scholes option pricing model, deemed to be an appropriate model due to the terms of the warrants issued, including a fixed term and exercise price.
 The fair value is affected by changes in inputs to the model including our stock price, expected stock price volatility, the contractual term, and the risk-free interest rate.
 This model uses Level 3 inputs, including stock price volatility, in the fair value hierarchy established by ASC 820 Fair Value Measurement.
-At June 30, 2016, the fair value of such warrants was \$2,115,965 which we classified as a long term derivative liability on our balance sheets.
-As of June 30, 2015, all previously issued warrants deemed to be derivative instruments were exchanged for shares of common stock of the Company.
+At June 30, 2017, the fair value of such warrants was \$1.7 million which we classified as a long term derivative liability on our balance sheets.